microsoft/TechExcel-Integrating-Azure-PaaS-and-AI-Services-for-AI-Design-Wins/docs/05_enhance_api_with_semantic_kernel/05_enhance_api_with_semantic_kernel.md

 * Implement Semantic Kernel orchestration in a .NET API
 * Create an agent using Semantic Kernel
-* Create a Semantic Kernel plugin and assign skills to an agent
+* Assign skills to an agent
-* Utilize prompt filtering
+* Use built-in AI services from Semantic Kernel in your applications

 ## Lab Duration